CarolineYLun/Humana-Mays-2021-HealthCare-Analytics-Case-Competition-/README.md

 based on the insights derived from the data
 	* 	Ensure analysis and recommendations demonstrate fairness and equity through mitigation of potential bias inherent in the data
+* Dataset:
+	* 	A training dataset of 974,842 rows and 368 columns